ETF2L/rules/docs/general-6.md

 ## 6.2.
 Cheats are not allowed

 Any kind of cheats are not permitted.
-Players who are found guilty of using cheats or game exploits or illegal scripts or modifications categorised as cheats (see “6.1.
+Players who are found guilty of using cheats or game exploits or illegal scripts or modifications categorized as cheats (see “6.1.
 Bug-Using is not allowed”, “6.3.
 Scripts” and “6.4.
 Game Modifications” for some examples) anywhere in TF2 will be banned from all ETF2L competitions according to the following:

-- First Time: 2 Years
+– First Time: 4 Years
-- Second Time: Permanent Ban
+– Second Time: Permanent Ban

+ETF2L league bans for Team Fortress 2 VACs count as a cheating ban.
+Players who attempt to evade their cheating or VAC ban on ETF2L will receive a permanent ban.

 There is no appeal process for cheating bans.
 ETF2L league bans for Team Fortress 2 VACs count as a cheating ban.
 Players who attempt to evade their cheating or VAC ban on ETF2L will receive a permanent ban.
 This ban may be appealed if the conditions of [[6.2.1 Permanent Cheating Ban Appeals](#621-permanent-cheating-ban-appeals)] are met.

 Example situation:
-A player is caught cheating by the Anti-Cheat staff and is banned from ETF2L for 2 years.
-After the unban the player receives a TF2 VAC.
-The player will then be permanently banned from all ETF2L competitions
+A player is caught cheating by the Anti-Cheat staff and is banned from ETF2L for 4 years.
+Should a player receive a TF2 VAC during their active ban time or after the unban they will be permanently banned from all ETF2L competitions.

 ## 6.2.1 Permanent Cheating Ban Appeals